Customer Renewable Programs

 For questions about Shared Solar, please email us.

-Hawaiian Electric is working with other stakeholders in the Community-Based Renewable Energy Docket (#2015-0389), as set forth in Public Utilities Commission Order #37592 to develop Phase 2 program improvements.
+Hawaiian Electric worked with other stakeholders in the Community-Based Renewable Energy Docket (2015-0389), as set forth in Public Utilities Commission Order No. 37592 to develop Phase 2 program improvements.

 As with other large-scale renewable energy projects, the selected Subscriber Organizations will need to notify communities and neighbors near their planned projects and receive comments and suggestions before the projects may be approved by the Commission.
 Some smaller projects up to 5 megawatts on Oahu and 2.5 MW on Maui and Hawaii islands will not require Commission approval if they meet all requirements.